tshepang/blog/content/2021-review.md

 all the 4 performances,
 such a pleasure to experience.
-My **favorite performance** is a magnetic one by [Toby Huss] in _Copshop_, playing a especially insidious killer.
+My **favorite performance** is a magnetic one by [Toby Huss] in _Copshop_, playing an especially insidious killer.
 The same movie also has the __best action sequence__, where hero cop escapes that killer, while changing door password.